VAD37/the-dark-forest/docs/index.md

 If every powerful player become peace keeper, they decide that no one should ever be invaded or any form of aggressions are not allowed.
 This create [[endgame]] situation when everyone can reach the peak of economic power.
 Allowing infinite token mint until it reach overflow value 2^256 which trigger selfdestruct condition.
 This is the end of the game, every NFTs will be rendered useless.

 The game was designed to be written in 100% smart contract.
-So player can make pact, alliance, or even vassalize other player.
+So player can make pact, alliance, or even vassalize other player as their modding need required.

-The goal of players either to [[endgame]] by overflowing [[master-contract]] to call selfdestruct function or to conquer the world.
+The goal of players either to [[endgame]] by overflowing [[master-contract]] or to conquer the world.

 Best case scenario, anyone attempted to trigger endgame condition will be punished by other player who do not want their NFTs destroyed.
-Or even better, people who lost their NFTs decided to trickle down the doomday clock by sending their token to [[master-contract]].
+Or even better, people who lost their NFTs decided to trickle down the doomday by sending their token to [[master-contract]].

 ## WIP docs